ruhnet/nebulizer/README.md

 If you don't want to create the CA files, you can simply omit the ```ca``` object in the JSON.
 The ```duration``` key is specified in days, and is always optional.
 If omitted for the CA, a default of 1 year is used.
 The default duration for hosts is until 1 second before the expiration of the CA.
+Nebulizer will skip over creating a host or CA file if the certificate file already exists.

 Run ```nebulizer -h``` to see the help: